Luckeris/Luckeris/README.md

 </p>

 <h1 align="center">Hi 👋, I'm Jacob</h1>
-<h3 align="center">💻 18 y/o IT student focused on backend development</h3>
+<h3 align="center">💻 18 y/o focused on backend development</h3>

-### ❓ What do I do
-Focusing on APIs, backend, AI, machine learning, neural networks and IoT!
+### 🧠 About Me
+- 📖 Currently studying at SOUs Škoda Auto a.s. for Computer Science and Electrical Engineering.
+- 🔭 I’m currently working on RaspberryPi Smart Camera and my own website portfolio.
+- 🧠 Interested in backend APIs, IoT and automation.
+- 💡 Worked on several projects in the past like: ESP32-Wake-on-Lan, ESP-Thread-Border-Router, My Own Portfolio, FrequencyDetector in Arduino or RaspberryPi Smart Camera.
+- ⚙️ Im confident in Python and FastAPI, which is also in my main stack.

 ---